 Algebra and geometry continue as the study this year, moving into solid geometry and the Platonic solids.

 Studies in physics move to hydraulics, aeromechanics, and electromagnetism.
 In chemistry, the class studies sugars, starches, proteins, fats, and oils, in relation to the human body.
 The study includes analysis of the parallels between the uses of these substances in the human body and their uses in industry and commercial production.

 Students study the American, French and Industrial revolutions, revolutions that illustrate enormous changes in cultural and social thought penetrating all aspects of modern life.
 Students analyze and track how specific changes in one place influence other realms of society.

 Landforms, ocean currents, atmosphere, climate and ecosystems of the earth are the study of eighth grade.
 Students explore these topics to understand their connections and influence, the curriculum specifically emphasizing how these interrelated systems affect life and culture through history.

-Spanish and Arabic continue with the study of grammar, conversation, and culture.
+Spanish continues with the study of grammar, conversation, and culture.

 Work with hand tools continues in woodworking and in gardening on the farm.
 In handwork, students undertake a clothing project with the sewing machine.

 Choral singing and instrumental ensemble continue to develop in complexity.

 Physical activities and strategic games support health in social dynamics, strength in communications skills, and development of organizational thinking.